 Common Ground — Where Alignment Actually Exists

-There is more common ground than it might look like from the above.
+There is more common ground than it might seem.
 All three parties want the project to reach completion.
-Failure — real failure, where the building does not get built — is bad for everyone.
+Failure, real failure, where the building does not get built, is bad for everyone.
 Nobody wants that.

 All three parties also benefit from clear information.
 Ambiguity is the shared enemy.
 Unclear drawings cause rework.
 Unclear scope causes disputes.
 Unclear expectations cause disappointed clients.
 Every party at the table has an interest in the information being correct and available when it is needed.